-A rare form of cancer, leukemia develops in cells found in bone marrow (which is responsible for creating blood).
+A rare form of cancer, leukemia develops in cells found in bone marrow, which is responsible for creating blood.
 Leukemia discourages the body from fighting off infections.

 Melanoma cancer begins in the skin’s melanocyte cells (responsible for pigmentation) and is a dangerous form of skin cancer.
-Over exposure to the sun causes melanoma, which is indicated by marks on the skin and is highly treatable when detected early.
+Overexposure to the sun causes melanoma, which is indicated by marks on the skin and is highly treatable when detected early.

 Cancer that begins in the lymphatic system is known as Non-Hodgkin lymphoma (NHL).
 The lymphatic system is part of the immune system that attacks infection and consists of lymph nodes found throughout the body.

-Mutated cells that initiate in the ovaries, the two organs responsible for producing eggs, lead to ovarian cancer.
+Mutated cells that initiate in the ovaries, the two organs responsible for producing a woman’s eggs, lead to ovarian cancer.
 Oncologists typically do not diagnose this rare form of cancer until later stages, because there are few symptoms.
 Women don’t start showing signs until the cancer has spread and is harder to treat.